milvus-io/milvus-docs/site/en/about_milvus/overview.md

 - On the client side, Milvus provides easy-to-use SDKs in Python, Java, Go, and C++, as well as RESTful APIs.

-For scenarios with large data size or high concurrency requirements, you can use Mishards, an experimental cluster sharding middleware, for deployment.
+> For now, the server is a standalone node.
+For scenarios involving large datasets or requiring high concurrency, you can deploy Mishards, a Milvus cluster sharding middleware that is currently under development.

+Milvus was released under the Apache 2.0 License and officially open sourced in October 2019.
+It is an incubation project under [LF AI Foundation](https://lfai.foundation/).
+The source code of Milvus is hosted on [GitHub](https://github.com/milvus-io/milvus).

 ## Overall architecture